7room/aya/LOCALIZATION.md

 Tags `<data>` with attribute `name` containing markers `p1...pN` are part of one line or one sentence.
 Usually there is a comment in the tag with the `p1` marker that shows an example of a resulting string consisting of several parts.
 Make sure that the concatenation is correct.

-## Creating a translation
+## Creating a new translation

 To create a translation, you need a reference file in the neutral language (English), from which the structure of the new file will be taken.
-The reference file must be cloned from [Aya repo](https://github.com/7room/aya).
+The reference file must be copied from [Localizations](https://github.com/7room/aya/tree/master/localizations) folder.

+To avoid different people working on the same language at the same time, first check whether your language is not already taken by someone else.
+So, if it's not listed under [Open Issues](https://github.com/7room/aya/issues):

+Open a [New Issue](https://github.com/7room/aya/issues/new) to let other people know you are working on a new translation.
+Put language name and ID in the title, e.g. `Deutsch (de_DE)`.

 The translation process is to assign a new value to the `<value>` tag within the `<data>` tag.
 You should not change the value of the attribute `name`.